jonathonmarsh/jonathonmarsh.github.io/_posts/2011-08-15-Moonwalking.md

 Schools go about teaching all wrong.
 They pour vast amounts of information into students’ heads, but don’t teach them how to retain it.

-The ancient and medieval way of reading was totally different from how we read today.
-One didn’t just memorize texts; one ruminated on them

-## ATTENTION

 What I had really trained my brain to do, as much as to memorize, was to be more mindful, and to pay attention to the world around me.
 Remembering can only happen if you decide to take notice.